akdubbas/Amazon-Cloud-Project/README.md

 Amazon Web Services(AWS)

-Delpoyed  Ubuntu Server 16.04 LTS (HVM) 64-bit on Amazon EC2 intance AWS.
+Hosted Ubuntu WebServer 16.04 LTS (HVM) 64-bit on Amazon EC2 intance AWS, which provides HTTP and HTTPS application to operate on user entered data, and providing the result.

+The Web Application is hosted on Web Server.

+- Implemented a simple algorithm that takes a user input and returns a result that is derived from operating on that input
+- Provides a form to accept user input using the GET method.
+- Utilize one included file that is separate from the main application (such as a CSS stylesheet)

 AIM: The Application takes the given input and finds the nth Fibonacci number in the series.
 When the user clicks on find button, the application displays the correct answer.